 - We have got some more stability information on our IMP and wish to extend the shelf life.
 What do we do?

-Firstly, the Clinical Trials Unit (CTU) at the MHRA would need to be informed via a variation to the CTA.
-Extension of shelf life represents a substantial amendment, unless you have previous agreement to extend the shelf life when more stability information becomes available.
+Firstly, MHRA Clinical Trials would need to be informed via a variation to the CTA.
+Extension of shelf life represents a substantial amendment, unless you have previous agreement within the approved IMP Dossier to extend the shelf life when more stability information becomes available.

 Secondly, the Product Specification File (PSF) would need to undergo a controlled change such that manufacturing sites and the QPs can take appropriate action such as updating labelling instructions, certification criteria etc.

 Thirdly, if advantage of the longer shelf life is to be taken for IMPs already manufactured, these IMPs will need to be relabelled.
-This relabeling will need to be conducted, checked and documented as per Annex 13 (see also the following question).
+This relabelling will need to be conducted, checked and documented in accordance with EU GMP Annex 13 (see also the following question).

 - Some of our stock has already gone out.
 Do we need to bring it back to the site with the MIA(IMP) to be relabelled with the new shelf life?

 No. Although this would be preferable, it is recognised that this shipping backwards and forwards could cause more GMP problems than it solves.
-It is permissible in these circumstances for the relabeling to be done at the clinical site.
+It is permissible in these circumstances for the relabelling to be done at the clinical site.
 The certifying QP should certainly be aware of this and be involved in setting up the required GMP systems.
-The relabeling should be done by knowledgeable staff, documented, and the records stored in the original trial file.
+The relabelling should be done by appropriately trained staff, documented, and the records stored in the original trial file.
+Any stock not already supplied to clinical sites should be relabelled prior to shipping.

-Note that Paragraph 33 of Annex 13 of the Orange Guide deals specifically with this issue.
+Note that the EU GMP Annex 13 deals specifically with this issue.
 It states:

 - If an IMP has a shelf life extension after QP certification and is consequently relabelled with a revised expiry date, is a further QP certification required?

-A new certification after relabeling is required for stock which has not been shipped to an investigator site.
-For product held at the investigation site, QP certification is not required if the relabeling activity is carried out by, or under the supervision of a pharmacist, or other healthcare professional, with appropriate documented evidence in accordance with Paragraphs 33 and 42 of Annex 13.
+A new certification after relabelling is required for stock which has not been shipped to an investigator site.
+For product held at the trial site, QP certification is not required if the relabelling activity is carried out by, or under the supervision of a pharmacist, or other healthcare professional, with appropriate documented evidence in accordance with EU GMP Annex 13.

 QPs and Packaging / Labelling Activities